MihailoMilenkovic/daily-todos/README.md

 ## Windows

 This program allows you to track daily todos.
-It opens a new file with todos every day and saves the files locally.
+It opens a new file with todos every day in notepad and saves the files locally.

 To run this program just run the file located at windows\todoScript.bat